aosabook/500lines/search-engine/README.md

-needs to do stemming, synonym generation, stopword exclusion, and parsing of file formats more complicated than just plain text, so it's likely that a more complete implementation will actually be slower rather than faster.
+needs to do stemming, synonym generation, stopword exclusion, and parsing of file formats more complicated than just plain text, so it’s likely that a more complete implementation will actually be slower rather than faster.
 However,
 careful attention given to the in-memory data structure used for accumulating tokens,